GlenJF/SmartWarehouseProject/README.md

 - **Motion Sensor Service**: To detect motion within the warehouse and provide real-time alerts to enhance security.
 - **Thermostat Service**: To monitor and control the temperature in the warehouse, providing both streaming data and current temperature upon request.

+## Important Note:
+Please ensure the consul is up and running on you machine To Get Hashicorp Consul running on your machine, you can use the following docker command: docker run --name consul -p 8500:8500 hashicorp/consul agent -dev -ui -client=0.0.0.0 -bind=0.0.0.0

 ## Installation
 To run the Smart Warehouse project, follow these steps:
 1. Unzip the project folder named "Code".